Are the ideals of life of light, liberty and learning realised by life and education at University College Cork?

 UCC was founded as Queen's College for just over 100 students in 1849 the college was rechartered as a constituent college of the National University in 1908.
 Since this time, its student role has multiplied by twenty five.
 The college now has a full-time day student number of 2,559.

-This episode of 'Newsbeat' presented by Bill O'Herlihy was broadcast on 19 December 1966.
+This episode of 'Newsbeat' was broadcast on 19 December 1966.
+The reporter is Bill O'Herlihy.